Primark Co-Ords

 Overview

 Through user research, prototyping, and A/B testing.
-I led the design for an intuitive feature that brought co-ords together visually and contextually.
 The solution simplified outfit discovery and aligned with Primark’s fast-fashion, value-driven model—enhancing both user satisfaction and average transaction value for Click + Collect.

 What I did